Our site's other most useful files

 Faber is a reporter with a huge Rolodex and a obligation to report news on a schedule, whether he finds any or not.
 The camera likes him.

 Kernen is an example of what GE/NBC can do to you.
-Congenial, science-trained at MIT, exceptional charisma, he was the convivial savant who could explain the bio and health companies that mystified everyone else.
+Congenial, science-trained at MIT, exceptional charisma, he was the convivial savant who explained bio and health companies as no one else could.
 Then came word to drop the educated shit and stick to opinions, aggressively stepping on other speakers to do it.
-Joe, it turned out, had training but not depth.
-Worse, he was a right winger wallowing in the mindless imbalance for which FOX became famous.
-To suit its politics, GE turned him from among the best on CNBC to among the worst.
+Joe, it turned out, had training but not discernment.
+He was a right winger wallowing in the imbalance for which FOX is famous.
+Under GE, he became the fair-haired lackey.

 Every week day thousands of people in the investment industry or wannabe, mute clicker in hand, start watching CNBC before the US stock market opens.
 It's how to pick up business info delivered with insight, humor, intelligence, and repetitiveness.
 Above all repetitiveness.